cduncan20/Recyclable-Classifier-WB/README.md

 --transform_rot30=[bool] 	 30 Degree Rotation Augmentation for training data.
 Chosen value should be True or False.
 Default value is False.
 --transform_noise=[bool] 	 Noise Augmentation for training data.
 Chosen value should be True or False.
 Default value is False.
 --transform_blur=[bool] 	 Blur Augmentation for training data.
 Chosen value should be True or False.
 Default value is False.
 --architecture=[string] 	 Pre-Trained model type for leveraging transfer learning.
-Chosen value should be 'resnet18', 'resnet34', 'resnet50', or 'resnet50-        modnet'.
+Chosen value should be 'resnet18', 'resnet34', 'resnet50', or 'resnet50-modnet'.
 Default value is 'resnet18'.

 ```